HenrikMoe/BakerTilly-Jinsei.ai/README.md

 # Baker Tilly Solutions

-## 1) Pixel Turbocharged: Upload multiple files with automated formatting for mutliple spreadsheets
+## 1) Turbocharged Chat: Upload multiple files with automated formatting for mutliple spreadsheets

 ### Upload multiple files within Pixel chat and have them automtically formatted and synced with the Baker Tilly tool suite.